Pandaqi/Pandaqi-Blog/pandaqi-blog/content/boardgames/finger-food/index.md

 So that's what I went for ... initially.

-As the project continued, I landed on two possible names "Hand Pies" and "Fingerfood".
+As the project continued, I landed on two possible names "Hand Pies" and "Finger Food".
 Both types of food, however, are _not_ candy!
 The first one would be more bakery/cake related, the second one more about small party food.

 Even though I love colorful and poppy art, it just didn't seem to fit.
 Because the icons I actually needed were things like "bread" or "milk", not "a lolly" and "bright candy wrappers".
 The images I generated (with AI) and the ones I drew myself all just felt ... off.